Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: Nonattracted lines

-\textbf{Further remarks.} We are abusing the terminology and notation of Definition~\refGM{DefPeripheralSplitting} by stripping away $\bdy_0 S$ from the graph~$L$, with the effect (see Remark~\refGM{RemarkNotMinimalReFree}) that valence~1 vertices of the Bass-Serre tree of Definition~\refGM{DefPeripheralSplitting} have bren stripped away in forming~$T$.
-Other valence~$1$ vertices may remain in $T$, namely those associated to ``free lower boundary circles'' of $S$.
+\textbf{Remark.} Our notation here may be compared with the notation of Definition~\refGM{DefPeripheralSplitting} by setting $L = Q \union \bdy_0 S$.
+In effect, in forming $T$ we have stripped away the valence~1 vertices and incident edges of the Bass-Serre tree of Definition~\refGM{DefPeripheralSplitting} that are associated to the components of the top boundaries $\bdy_0 \breve S_s$ (see Remark~\refGM{RemarkNotMinimalReFree}).
+Other valence~$1$ vertices may remain in $T$, namely those associated to ``free lower boundary circles'' of $S$ (Section~\refGM{SectionFreeBoundaryInvariant}).